dkimitsa/dkimitsa.github.io/_posts/2017-10-19-bro-gen-tutorial.md

 ```
 *no need to try cover everything in one yaml update, if miss anything just check FIXME again and make another round*

 *Round 1*.
-Updated yaml is almost complete (most of stuff were just copied from suggestions):
+Updated yaml is almost complete (most of stuff were just copied from suggestions).
+Now `googlemobileadssdk.yaml` contains:
 ```yaml
 package: org.robovm.pods.google
 include: [foundation, uikit, storekit]